Nosto/wiki-docs/features/indexer/on-7.x.md

 4. Check that messages are being published.
 If your M2 instance is using MySQL for MQ, the messages can be found in `queue_message` table.

 5. Check that the messages are being consumed.
 Magento operation results can be found in `magento_operation` table.
+Check that `magento_operation` has entries with the topic named `nosto_product_sync.update`.

 6. If you are using MySQL 8 or MariaDB &gt; 10.2.3, you can use the following query to have better visibility on the products that are being sent to Nosto